Musician's Gear Double 6"

 Best Pop Filter Selection Methodology

 First, we looked for pop filters that are readily available from US music gear retailers.
 We then made a short-list and compiled related data about them, including user ratings, reviews, forum discussions, expert opinions.
 You can view our short-list in the Music Gear Database.
-The data we gathered for this 2017 update tallied to over 7,100 sources, all of which were then processed by the Gearank Algorithm to produce the ratings out of 100 which enabled us rank the top pop filters.
+The data we gathered for this 2019 update tallied to over 9,900 sources, all of which were then processed by the Gearank Algorithm to produce our ratings out of 100.
+We selected the best from the list according to rank.
+We also picked out a good budget option.
 For more information about this process, see How Gearank Works.